Puzzle Installation Project History:

 THE FUTURE OF THE PUZZLE PROJECT:

+The project has been continuously traveling and growing around the USA and across the globe.
 Thanks to things like Google, Pinterest, Instagram and Facebook, people find us.
 Thanks to Skype, Tim can connect with new participants around the world.
 The Puzzle Project has become an artisitic movement.
 It is a "Human" project that tells the story of us.

 Have you made your puzzle piece?